 - You have received (but not agreed to) a low settlement offer

-Any act of negligence can cause a car crash.
+Any negligent act can cause a car crash.
 Negligence occurs when a driver fails to exercise due care towards other road users.
-This may stem from doing something that he or she should not have done or failing to do something a reasonable person would do under the same circumstances.
+This may stem from doing something they should not have done or failing to do something a reasonable person would do under the same circumstances.

 For a free legal consultation with a car accidents lawyer serving West Virginia, call (972) 535-6377

-According to the Insurance Information Institute (III), leading causes of car accidents involving negligence include:
+According to the Insurance Information Institute (III), some of the leading causes of car accidents involving negligence include:

-Anything that diverts a motorist’s attention from entirely focusing on driving is considered a “distraction.”
-Such distractions can consist of:
+Anything that diverts a motorist’s attention from driving is considered a “distraction.”
+Such distractions can include: